 Students in their first semester at JBU cannot enroll in online classes.

 Online students who enroll in any JBU classes that are not part of the JBU Online Undergraduate Program will be subject to all requirements of the on-campus policies (i.e., add/drop schedules, registration deadlines, fees, etc.) as appropriate.
 Online students taking an on-campus class will be charged their normal per credit hour rate for the class.

 Maximum Course Load

 The normal maximum semester load is 18 credit hours for on-campus students, but the student’s grade point average affects the limit for the next semester.
-A full-time student who earns a 3.0 cumulative GPA during a semester at JBU will be permitted to enroll for an increased load.
+A full-time student who has a 3.0 cumulative GPA at JBU will be permitted to enroll for an increased load.
 First-time freshmen students are limited to a maximum of 18 hours during their first semester.

 On-campus students enrolling for any credit hours beyond 18 in a semester will incur additional tuition charges at one-half the regular per-hour rate, regardless of prior grade point average.
 Enrollment for more than 21 hours is permitted only upon approval of a petition to the dean of academic services.
 On-campus students may take up to six credit hours in a summer term.
 A student whose grade point average for the previous semester was 3.25 or better may petition to enroll for additional hours.

 Cum 2.0 to 2.99